dokmelody/jam/README.md

 ### On local system

 Make sure to have a recent version of Racket installed.
-Then execute ``./run.sh`` or inspect the content of this file for more info.
+Then execute ``bash run.sh`` or inspect the content of this file for more info.

 ## Testing